U.S. flag

 EJ and Climate Change at DHS

 A changing climate calls for a focus on planning for resilience to prevent, anticipate, adapt, and recover from natural and human-made disruptive events.
-As the Department expands adaption, mitigation, and resilience efforts across programs, environmental justice principles must be integrated to ensure that disadvantaged populations also benefit from these programs and policies.
-The Department takes action in alignment with the DHS EJ Strategy to integrate the principles and requirements of environmental justice and racial equity into climate change initiatives, such as through the Justice40 Initiative.
+As the Department expands adaptation, mitigation, and resilience efforts across programs, environmental justice principles must be integrated to ensure that disadvantaged populations also benefit from these programs and policies.
+The Department takes action in alignment with the DHS EJ Strategic Plan to integrate the principles and requirements of environmental justice and racial equity into climate change initiatives, such as through the Justice40 Initiative.

 DHS and the Justice40 Initiative

+The Justice40 initiative calls on Federal agencies to work with tribal nations, states, territories, and local communities to deliver at least 40% of the overall benefits from Federal investments in climate and clean energy to disadvantaged communities historically marginalized, underserved, and overburdened by pollution.
 Currently, DHS’s Federal Emergency Management Agency has identified four programs covered under the Justice40 Initiative.
 These include Building Resilient Infrastructure and Communities and Flood Mitigation Assistance competitive annual grant programs, which both provide Hazard Mitigation Assistance to state, local, tribal and territorial governments to make communities more resilient to natural hazards as well as the FEMA Risk Mapping, Assessment and Planning and the Regional Catastrophic Preparedness Grant Program, which help to ensure that communities are prepared for disasters.

 DHS Climate Change Initiatives